 When you begin your cancer treatment at the Mass General Cancer Center, your team of medical professionals can present you with a comprehensive palliative care plan.
 It may include medical therapies (i.e., chemotherapy, radiation therapy, medicine, surgery) that addresses the cancer itself, along with pain-relief techniques (relaxation and acupuncture, for example) and emotional support for patients and families.
 In addition, experts may be called in to assist with financial and legal worries, or help with questions regarding spiritual concerns.

-As disorienting and tumultuous as living with cancer can be, palliative care, as part of the Mass General cancer treatment plan, can help you live your best-possible life.This post is a sponsored collaboration between Mass General and Boston magazine's advertising department.
+As disorienting and tumultuous as living with cancer can be, palliative care, as part of the Mass General cancer treatment plan, can help you live your best-possible life.This post is a sponsored collaboration between Mass General Cancer Center and Boston magazine's advertising department.